 I like that the plane flaws are a metaphor for Whitaker’s flaws.
 His life is in a nose-dive.
 Can he save himself like he did the plane?

 We see that Whitaker has no control over his drinking and that he has a drug dealer (Goodman) that brings him cocaine to ‘straighten’ out.
 He develops a relationship with a recovering addict who had overdosed on heroine and who he meets in the hospital after the plane incident.
+Would he be able to overcome addiction to drugs and alcohol.
 I think that it is very interesting to see whom he lets into his life versus whom he rejects.
 He rejects his ex-wife, son, and nice pilot.

 Before his trial, he admits that he is used to lying.
 Pretending that he is sober is a constant way of life for him.
 You don’t need a mask and cape to hide.
 Hiding in plane sight is very interesting on this site in particular, because so many films that we see involve a doubling effect.
 The pilot’s uniform becomes a disguise.

 What is a potential minefield here, would the drunk/high pilot have made the same choices straight?

 “Usually what people are trying to do is maintain themselves,” Washington has said.
 “Where actors get into problems is that they act drunk.
 In fact, you’re trying to keep it in.
 Especially a pilot.
 This guy is basically lying most of his life.
 He’s used to it.”

 Whitaker was so put-together on the flight.
 His co-pilot later says that he smelled booze on his breath but looking at him would be deceiving.
 Now that’s good acting combined with good faith – trusting that if you play against ‘type’ it will work out.